BALTEX

 Goals are

-• To evaluate in increasing detail regional models used for climate and environmental studies, and to develop strategies for climate and environmental impact assessments.
+• to evaluate in increasing detail regional models used for climate and environmental studies, and to develop strategies for climate and environmental impact assessments,

-• To lower the uncertainty when closing the energy and water budgets from measurements.
+• to lower the uncertainty when closing the energy and water budgets from measurements.

 While BALTEX research has met to a large extent BALTEX Phase I objectives, gaps still exist and further research is needed for a more comprehensive fulfilment of the original BALTEX aims.
-Future BALTEX research related to this objective will therefore mainly contribute to further improving the physical understanding of processes, related modelling capabilities, and the quantitative estimation of important water and energy cycle parameters.
-Major goals include the evaluation of regional models with increasing and unprecedented detail with the particular perspective to support climate and environmental studies and to develop strategies for climate and environmental impact assessments.
-BALTEX will continue to establish and better explore more comprehensive observations from the entire Baltic Sea basin, including new satellite data.
-The further development of modules of coupled regional models for the atmosphere, the land surface including rivers and lakes, and the Baltic Sea including sea ice will be pursued.
-While some basin-wide estimates of atmospheric water transport divergence derived from re-analysis data sets, agree coincidentally within 10 to 20 % with basin-wide runoff estimates, individual components of the water and energy cycle show sometimes drastic mismatch and even unphysical direction of fluxes.
-A major future goal therefore remains to establish more reliable estimates of budgets and fluxes, i.e. to close the energy and water budgets at lower uncertainty.
+BALTEX research related to this objective therefore mainly contributes to further improving the physical understanding of processes, related modelling capabilities, and the quantitative estimation of important water and energy cycle parameters.
+Major goals include the evaluation of high-resolution regional models, with the particular perspective to support climate and environmental studies and to develop strategies for climate and environmental impact assessments.
+The further development of modules for coupled regional models for the atmosphere, the land surface including rivers and lakes, and the Baltic Sea including sea ice will be pursued.

 top